TheRemote/MinecraftBedrockServer/README.md

   <li>July 3rd 2021</li>
   <ul>
     <li>Added default language header to curl as non-english computers were getting an Access Denied error</li>
+    <li>Script now checks for gawk being present in start.sh.
+If it's not installed (likely due to reusing old SetupMinecraft.sh files) timestamps will be disabled.
+This will prevent the server from failing to start.
+This is avoided by not running an old copy of SetupMinecraft.sh!</li>
   </ul>
   <li>July 2nd 2021</li>
   <ul>